padas-lab-de/pypadre/doc/source/concept.rst

 Researchers should use their favorite tools and environments in order to conduct there research while PyPaDRE takes care of managing resources and experiments in the background.

+..image:: images/component-relations.png

+This image shows the different parts of an experiment and how they all work together in the PaDRe architecture.

 Experiments and Pipelines
 *************************